italia/eudi-wallet-it-docs/docs/en/registry.rst

     - OPTIONAL.
 Legal restrictions on Wallet Solutions and/or Credential Issuers allowed to request/issue the Digital Credential.

       * **allowed_wallet_ids**: List of allowed Wallet Solutions identifiers.
       * **allowed_issuer_ids**: List of allowed Credential Issuers identifiers.
-If present, it represents a whitelist of Credential Issuers that may be added by the Trust Anchor in the **issuers** field of the corresponding Digital Credential.
+If present, it represents a whitelist of Credential Issuers that may be added to the **issuers** field of the corresponding Digital Credential, as described in :ref:`onboarding-system:Credential Type Registration`.
       * **presentation_flows**: Type of presentation flows supported; remote and/or proximity flow.
   * - **pricing_policy**
     - OPTIONAL.
 Information about Digital Credential pricing, including: